goodshuffle/goodshuffle-developer-site/content/docs/components/item-list.md

   item-attribute-1-value="Red | Blush | Black"
   item-attribute-2-name="Fabric"
   item-attribute-2-value="Cotton | Polyester"
-  sort-primary="Color"
+  sort-primary="item-attribute-1"
 ></gspro-item-list>
 ```

 In this example, we would get a list of all linen rentals that are Red, Blush, or Black and either Fabric or Polyester.
 We would see all the Red Linens, then all Blush linens, then all Black linens.

-If you wanted to have all Cotton linens, then all Polyester Linens, simply change `sort-primary="Color"` to `sort-primary="Fabric"`.
+If you wanted to have all Cotton linens, then all Polyester Linens, simply change `sort-primary="item-attribute-1"` to `sort-primary="item-attribute-2"`.

-This flag does not have any impact on which items appear in the item list.
-It will only affect the order in which those items appear.
+The sort flags do not have any impact on which items appear in the item list.
+They will only affect the order in which those items appear.

 ### `sort-primary-order`